avalon60/ctk_theme_builder/docs/deployment.md

 ### Launching CTk Theme Builder
 There are a number of options, for launching CTk Theme Builder, and these vary slightly depending on the operating system.
 One common method for them all is to launch using the *ctk\_theme\_builder* command.
 The most basic way is to open a CMD/Terminal window and type in a command.

-For example, if you had installed CTk Theme Builder in a ``/u01/utilities/ctk_theme_builder`folder, then you could launch, using the command:
+For example, if you had installed CTk Theme Builder in a ``/u01/utilities/ctk_theme_builder`folder, then you could launch, using the following:-

 Linux/MacOS example: